 The primary safety and health hazards in construction include falling, being struck, getting caught in/between, electrocution, musculoskeletal disorders, and exposure.
 While these issues affect both men and women, women also face additional health and safety concerns:

-• Fewer training opportunities: In a NIOSH study, 39% of women reported wishing they had been better trained before working on a construction site.
-Because women are a minority in the construction industry, they may be less likely to receive informal training through mentoring and coaching like their male counterparts.
+- Fewer training opportunities: In a NIOSH study, 39% of women reported wishing they had been better trained before working on a construction site.
+Because women are a minority in the construction industry, they may be less likely to receive informal Construction Safety Training through mentoring and coaching like their male counterparts.
 Women are also more likely to be assigned to routine, unskilled tasks (like cleaning and sorting tools) and not given enough variety in assignments to adequately learn their trade.

 The unique challenges faced by women in construction can largely be resolved through training and communication.
 Training programs can underscore the importance of personalized personal protective equipment (PPE) that not only adheres to safety standards, but also properly fits diverse body shapes and sizes within the industry.